openhab/openhab-docs/_addons_bindings/zwave/doc/shelly/wave2pm_0_0.md

 8. METER_REPORT : triggered by the load power consumption of all connected loads to all outputs O (O1+O2+…) (according to the settings of Parameters from No. 36 to 43)

-Association group 1 supports 1 node.
+Association group 1 supports 2 nodes.

 ### Group 2: Association Group 2